FatConan/jerzewska/pages/case-studies/eco-friendly-branding.md

 next_link_text: Marketing automation

 Eco-Tour is a travel agency that specialises in eco friendly tourism, agrotourism and everyday travel.
-They are selling transportations, accommodations, insurance and other organised travel services.
+They are selling transportation, accommodation, insurance and other organised travel services.

 ## The brief: